-Film Heritage Foundation is pleased to announce the first in the series of short workshops in association with the International Federation of Film Archives (FIAF) and in collaboration with Nehru Science Centre (National Council of Science Museums, Ministry of Culture, Govt. of India) – “Film Preservation in Practice” – a two-day workshop with two leading international experts in the field – David Walsh and Mick Newnham.
+Film Heritage Foundation held the first in the series of short workshops in association with the International Federation of Film Archives (FIAF) and in collaboration with Nehru Science Centre (National Council of Science Museums, Ministry of Culture, Govt. of India) – “Film Preservation in Practice” – a two-day workshop with two leading international experts in the field – David Walsh and Mick Newnham.

-The focus of the workshop will be practical hands-on training in film handling, repair and conservation treatments.
+The focus of the workshop was practical hands-on training in film handling, repair and conservation treatments.

 Dates: March 9 & 10, 2018